 There will be 1 lecture per week; attendance is required.
-The lectures will a combination of lectures on the physics of the detectors/devices to be used during the course of the lab and presentations (10-15 minutes long) by the student given on the experiment you have completed.
+The lectures will a combination of presentations on the physics of the detectors/devices to be used during the course of the lab and possible presentations (10-15 minutes long) given by students on a completed experiment of their choice.